The super guide to North Sardinia to discover what to see and do on your next trip among the most beautiful beaches, places, stories and traditions.

 A strange creature emerges from the turquoise waters of Cala Girgolu, in the territory of Loiri Porto San Paolo.
 It is a granite turtle, one of the most photographed rocks in Sardinia (unfortunately damaged several times by uncivilised people), which has made the beach famous with the name Spiaggia della Tartaruga (namely, Turtle Beach).

-The charm of North Sardinia's architecture and art: between the sacred and the profane
+North Sardinia's charming architecture and art: between sacred and profane

 Santissima Trinità di Saccargia

-Let's move on to those created by man from the works sculpted by nature: churches, castles, mines surrounded by stories and legends.
-We are about to discover another facet of Sardinia.
+Let's move on to the works created by man after those sculpted by nature: churches, castles, mines surrounded by stories and legends.
+We are about to discover the architecture of North Sardinia.

 About 20 minutes from Sassari, near the 131 state road, a tall bell tower stands out in the middle of a green valley in the Codrongianos area.
 This is the Basilica of the Santissima Trinità di Saccargia, the most famous Romanesque church in Sardinia.
 It is renowned for its two-colour pattern of horizontal stripes made of white limestone and dark basalt stone.
 The church was consecrated in 1116 and, next to it, we can admire the ruins of the monastery and cloister.
 This area has always been considered sacred and the echo of ancient cults.